Chymyst/chymyst-core/docs/chymyst04.md

 ## Molecule names

-For debugging purposes, molecules in `Chymyst` have names.
-These names have no effect on any concurrent computations.
+The names of molecules in `Chymyst` have no effect on any concurrent computations.
-For instance, the runtime engine will not check that each molecule's name is not empty, or that the names of different molecules are different.
+For instance, the runtime engine will not check that a molecule's name is not empty, or that the names of different molecules are different.
 Molecule names are used only for debugging: they are printed when logging reactions and reaction sites.

 There are two ways of assigning a name to a molecule:

-- specify a name explicitly, by using a class constructor;
+- specify a name explicitly, by using a class constructor
-- use the macros `m` and `b`.
+- use the macros `m` and `b`

 Here is an example of defining emitters using explicit class constructors and molecule names: